HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/config_portal_behavior/service_config_properties/portal_svc_cfg/security_svc/pac_svc/AuditingService.md

 This parameter is the global switch.
 Set this parameter to `true` to turn on the service.
 Set this parameter to `false` to turn off the service.
 The default setting is `false`.

-Use the following property to configure the actual log file access service:
+Use the following property to configure the actual log file access of the service:

 **audit.service.enable = (false)**

 This parameter is the global switch.
 Set this parameter to `true` to turn on the service.
 Set this parameter to `false` to turn off the service.
 The default setting is `false`.

-Use the following property to configure the actual log file access service:
+Use the following property to configure the actual log file access of the service:

 ```
 audit.logFileName = log/audit_$APPSERVER_NAME_$CREATE_TIME.log